-The Deadman Trail is one of several trails that tie into the Round The Mountain Trail, on the north slope of the Pinaleno Mountains.
-Beginning in high desert at the mouth of Deadman Canyon, the trail winds its way along grassy mountain sides, past waterfalls and high peaks, and ends among the pines at Deadman Creek.
+The Deadman Trail is one of several trails that tie into the Round The Mountain Trail #302, on the north slope of the Pinaleno Mountains.
+Beginning in high desert at the mouth of Deadman Canyon, the trail winds its way along grassy mountainsides, past waterfalls, and high peaks, and ends among the pines at Deadman Creek.

 From its junction with Forest Road 650 (mile 0 for this description), begin hiking up Forest Road 6629, which heads southwest, following the narrow crest of a rocky ridge.
 After 1.4 miles and 800 feet of elevation gain, FR 6629 levels out in a saddle at the top of Deadman Mesa.
 The Deadman Trail, unmarked except for a wooden post, departs on the right side of the road in the saddle (at 32.74609 N, -109.80918 W).

-Within a mile, the little ridge the trail has been following transitions into mountain side, and one can get their first good view up Deadman Canyon of the awaiting terrain.
-The trail clings to the grassy mountain side for some distance, negotiating a couple of minor side canyons.
-This stretch of trail gives one a long look at a high waterfall, where Deadman Creek slides into a rocky gorge below.
+Within a mile, the little ridge the trail has been following transitions into a mountainside, and one can get their first good view up Deadman Canyon of the awaiting terrain.
+The trail clings to the grassy mountainside for some distance, negotiating a couple of minor side canyons.
+This stretch of the trail gives one a long look at a high waterfall, where Deadman Creek slides into a rocky gorge below.
 Framing this attractive scene are the unforgiving cliffs of mighty Deadman Peak.

 Approaching its upper end, the Deadman Trail enters oak woodland, and descends a bit to Deadman Creek.
 Pine trees begin to appear, and the trail heads up the narrow canyon bottom to meet the Round The Mountain Trail #302, at 4.7 miles.